BUILDING & SAFETY PROTOCOLS

 The Fulton building is unique as it is currently under construction, which renders a majority of the building inaccessible.
 Specific protocols for this building are in development.
 All other buildings will have signage and crowd control stanchions to facilitate ease of entrance and exit.

-ITS will provide tech support for the testing lab in Farris Building on Macon Cove Campus during Phase I. Client Service and Support will image Phase I labs during the third week of May.
-In addition, Media Services will service Phase I classroom equipment.
+ITS will provide tech support for the testing lab in Farris Building on Macon Cove Campus during Phase II.
+Client Service and Support will image Phase II labs.
+In addition, Media Services will service Phase II classroom equipment.

 All members of the Southwest community should focus on the following infection control strategies: